Everything about Musée d’Orsay Tickets

 Among the remarkable collection of artworks in the Musée d’Orsay, one unexpected treasure is Frédéric-Auguste Bartholdi’s “La Liberté.”

-This sculpture, although not an Impressionist artwork, holds significant historical and cultural importance.
+Although not an Impressionist artwork, this sculpture holds significant historical and cultural importance.

 Bartholdi, the principal artist behind the Statue of Liberty, created a scaled model of nearly 3 meters in height for the Universal Exhibition held in Paris in 1900.

-Despite the size limitations, Bartholdi managed to capture the simple yet regal design that characterizes the iconic Statue of Liberty.
+Despite the size limitations, Bartholdi captured the simple yet regal design that characterizes the iconic Statue of Liberty.

 “La Liberté” represents the shared values of freedom and democracy cherished by the Western world.